mysql/mysql-utilities/doc/man/mysqldbcopy.rst

 The operation copies all objects (tables, views, triggers, events, procedures, functions, and database-level grants) to the destination server.
-The utility will also copy all data.
+The utility also copies all data.
 There are options to turn off copying any or all of the objects as well as not copying the data.

 You can exclude specific objects by name using the :option:`--exclude` option whereby you specify a name in the form of <db>.<object> or you can supply a regex search pattern.
-For example, :option:`--exclude=db1.trig1` will exclude the single trigger and :option:`--exclude=trig_` will exclude all objects from all databases whose name begins with trig and has a following character or digit.
+For example, :option:`--exclude=db1.trig1` excludes the single trigger and :option:`--exclude=trig_` excludes all objects from all databases whose name begins with trig and has a following character or digit.

 To change the storage engine for all tables on the destination, specify the new engine with the :option:`--new-storage-engine` option.
-If the new engine specified is available on the destination, all tables will be changed to use the engine.
+If the new engine specified is available on the destination, all tables are changed to use the engine.

 Similarly, you can specify a different default storage engine with the :option:`--default-storage-engine` option.
-If the engine specified is available on the destination, any table that specifies a storage engine that is not on the destination will use the new default engine.
+If the engine specified is available on the destination, any table that specifies a storage engine that is not on the destination uses the new default engine.
 Note that this overrides the default storage engine mechanism on the server.

 If the option :option:`--default-storage-engine` or